LifeScopeLabs/lifescope-etl/tutorial/step-5(local_lambda).md

 # 2. Install AWS SAM local

-Note: this will install SAM local globaly on your system `npm install -g aws-sam-local`
+Note: this will install SAM local globally on your system `npm install -g aws-sam-local`

 Check the install using